European Trip - 2001

 his work are on display at Giverny.

-- Although there are sandwich stands near the entrance to Monet's house,
+- Although there were sandwich stands near the entrance to Monet's house,

-the American Impressionist Art Museum (100 yards from Monet's place) has a
+the American Impressionist Art Museum (100 yards from Monet's place) had a

 "garden cafe that